Tarela/PATTY/README.md

 \# NOTE:
 - To install PATTY on MacOS, the users need to download and install Command Line Tools beforehand
-- PATTY requires python3 packages [numpy](https://numpy.org) pre-installed.
+- PATTY requires python3 packages [scipy](https://scipy.org) and [numpy](https://numpy.org) pre-installed.
-- Bedtools (Quinlan et al., Bioinformatics.
-2010) and UCSC tools (Kuhn et al., Brief Bioinform.
-2013) are recommended for data pre-processing.
-The PATTY package will install both tools automatically if the users does not have them pre-installed in the default PATH.
+- Bedtools (Quinlan et al., Bioinformatics, 2010) and UCSC tools (Kuhn et al., Brief Bioinform.
+2013) are recommended if users want to generate bigwig tracks for bias-corrected data.
-- Some functions (single-cell clustering) of SELMA require the related packages pre-installed (see Section 4)
 - The installation should be finished in about one minute.